data-menu-height="83" data-scroll-height="200">

 At the time of surgery:

 You may even get anesthesia so that you sleep during surgery.
-Your doctor may also decide in giving you a spinal/epidural anesthesia, through which your waist below will be kept numbed, but you will be awake.
+Your doctor may also decide in giving you spinal/epidural anesthesia, through which your waist below will be kept numbed, but you will be awake.

 Hospital stay: